-- You could also get quiet, perhaps sit for a meditation (at least 10 mins is great), and set the intention of seeing yourself having a rewarding year.
+2. You could also get quiet, perhaps sit for a meditation (5 minutes is totally fine), and set the intention of seeing yourself having a rewarding year.
 What is your visualization?
 Do you see more money flowing into your experience?
 Maybe more meaningful relationships?
 Use these images to determine which theme you could choose in order to help your vision come to pass.

 Let’s do one more example just to be clear: When I asked a friend about something she wants to let go of next year, she replied with, “I don’t want to be afraid to be myself.”
 Such a beautiful goal, but in order to make it into her theme, it needs to be spoken in the affirmative.
 So, we played around with a few ideas until we came to a theme that felt comfortable for her: “The Year of Embracing Openness,” and her mantra can be “embrace openness.”